 What can you do to prepare for virtual career fairs?

 - Do your research.
 Browse the Virtual Career Fair online space to become familiar with how it works.
 Review the participating employers and what types of jobs they have available.
 Go to company websites and social media pages to see if they've had any recent news releases.
 This will help you be more savvy and energized in the conversation and showcase why you're a good fit for the job.

 - Update your résumé and social media accounts.
-Make sure your most recently resume is uploaded to Handshake and has been approved by Career Services staff prior to the event.
+Make sure your current resume is uploaded to Handshake and has been approved by Career Services staff prior to the event.
 Make sure it's clear, concise, and up-to-date.
 Have a copy handy for you to refer to during interviews.
 Be sure to scrub your online profiles of any “unprofessional” posts or photos.